awsdocs/aws-single-sign-on-user-guide/doc_source/manage-your-identity-source-change.md

-# Change Your Identity Source<a name="manage-your-identity-source-change"></a>
+# Change your identity source<a name="manage-your-identity-source-change"></a>

 You can change where you store users at any time\.
 Use the following procedure to switch from a directory that AWS SSO provides \(the default\) to an external identity provider, AWS Managed Microsoft AD directory or vice versa\.
 Make sure to review identity source considerations before proceeding\.
-For more information, see [Considerations for Changing Your Identity Source](manage-your-identity-source-considerations.md)\.
+For more information, see [Considerations for changing your identity source](manage-your-identity-source-considerations.md)\.

 **To change your identity source**